tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

 > We're trying to pull changes from the remote `master` branch, but the remote does not have a `master` branch.

+You need to tell your local repo about the switch from `master` to `main`.

 TODO: update this as usethis gets smarter and more proactive about detecting this.
 As it is, I only got the usethis error by first calling `gert::git_fetch(prune = TRUE)`.
 Without that, usethis doesn't surface the problem in an obvious way.
 It just silently fetches a nonexistent ref and the merge leads to "Already up to date, nothing to merge" (which we suppress, which is neither here nor there).

 ### Can I just burn it all down?

 Yes, yes you can!

 If there's nothing precious in your local clone of our repo or in your fork, it's perfectly reasonable to delete them and just start over.
-Locally, you just delete the folder.
+Locally, you delete the folder corresponding to the repo.
 On GitHub, in your fork, go to *Settings* and scroll down to the *Danger Zone* to *Delete this repository*.

-Then you could do a fresh fork-and-clone of, for example, dplyr:
+Then you can do a fresh fork-and-clone of, for example, dplyr:

 <div class="highlight">